juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 //picture of a bunch of mouths
 ![bengio_language_model.png]({{site.baseurl}}/assets/bengio_language_model.jpg)

-With those transformations in place we can assure that our net will recive inputs of the same part of the face everytime, this will improve our accuracy.
+With those transformations in place we can assure that our net will recive inputs of the same part of the face everytime, this will improve our accuracy, the output of this step will be our true training data.

 # Histogram Equalization